phpinternalsbook/PHP-Internals-Book/Book/zvals/memory_management.rst

 an integer or a double, but imagine passing an array with ten million elements to a function.
 Copying millions of elements on every call would be prohibitively slow.

-To avoid doing so PHP employs the copy-on-write paradigm: A zval can be shared by multiple variables/functions/etc as long as it's only read from and not modified.
+To avoid doing so, PHP employs the copy-on-write paradigm: A zval can be shared by multiple variables/functions/etc as long as it's only read from and not modified.
 If one of the holders wants to modify it, the zval needs to be copied before applying any changes.

-If one zval can be used in multiple places, PHP needs some way to find out when the zval is no longer used by anyone in order to destroy (and free) it.
+If one zval can be used in multiple places, PHP needs some way to find out when the zval is no longer used by anyone, in order to destroy (and free) it.
 PHP accomplishes this simply by keeping track of how often the zval is referenced.
 Note that "referenced" here has nothing to do with PHP references (as in ``&``) and just means that something (a variable, function, etc) makes use of the zval.
 The number of references is called the *refcount* and stored in the